MrAhile/K8s-CKA/1-Cluster/roles.md

 ## Exercise

-1. Make sure user *thomas* can list the pods cluster wide
+1. Make sure user *thomas* can list the Pods cluster wide

-2. Make sure user *thomas* can create a port-forward on all the pods in the *dev* namespace
+2. Make sure user *thomas* can create a port-forward on all the Pods in the *dev* Namespace

-3. Make user user *thomas* can create, list, get, update, delete all the deployments in the *dev* namespace
+3. Make user user *thomas* can create, list, get, update, delete the Deployments in the *dev* Namespace

-4. Make sure user *patrick* can manager (all actions) the deployment named *www* in the *dev* namespace
+4. Make sure user *patrick* can manage (all actions) the Deployment named *www* in the *dev* Namespace

 5. Delete the Role / ClusterRole / RoleBinding / ClusterRoleBinding created

 <details>
   <summary markdown="span">Solution</summary>

-1. Make sure user *thomas* can list the pods cluster wide
+1. Make sure user *thomas* can list the Pods cluster wide

 Create the ClusterRole: